• Features

 • New visitors and potential leads

-Here’s an image showing all visitor targeting options:
+Here’s an image showing the “all visitors” targeting option:

 Image via Omnisend

-Omnisend lets you target popups to appear on certain URLs on your Shopify domain or similar URLs like Shopify collection pages.
+Omnisend lets you target popups to appear on specific URLs on your Shopify domain or similar URLs, such as Shopify collection pages.
 To do this, you must:

 • On the right side, you’ll find Targeting options under Behavior